awesomephant/blog/_posts/2017-08-27-dissertation.md

 Immediately after the war, a number of buildings in Torten had to be rebuilt - Dessau, being the site of a Junkers factory had become a bombing target.
 Since little building material was available, many original components were re-used.

 As the economic situation stabilised, people's focus tunrned toward expanding their living space.
 Houses were expanded into the garden, and in many cases the roof terrace in the back was enclosed to create an additional room.
 Most of the original dry toilets were replaced with regular flush toilets.
+Schwarting makes the observation that the reason these expansions could be done relatively easily was the construction of the buildings, in which only the side walls were load-bearing.
+The argument can be made that Gropius did in fact choose this construction method with later expansions in mind.
+This would be in line with his thinking regarding modular housing which can be expanded and downsized with the changing size of the family.

-Contemporary photographs also suggest that the orignal above-ground electricity lines were moved underground during this period, removing another part of the industrial aesthetic.
+Contemporary photographs also suggest that the orignal above-ground electricity lines were moved underground during this period, removing another element of industrial aesthetic from the view of the observer.

-One of the more memorable images from this time (fig ?) shows a row of houses, each with a tall anteanna used to illegally receive West-German TV.
+One of the more memorable images from this time (fig ?) shows a row of houses, each with a tall anteanna supposedly used to illegally receive West-German TV.
 This is in a way a reversal of the earlier power structure: Rather than implementing a set of political ideals from the top down through architecture (as Gropius had done), individuals are making an architectural change to get around politically motivated restrictions.

 During this period the use of the gardens also changed substantially.
 As the need for individual food production became less pronounced, the gardens take up the role of a leisure space.
 Car-ownership also becomes more common.
 Since the original streets are to narrow to provide the needed parking space, this moves into the garden.
 Many home owners build garages and carports, sometimes following, sometimes veering away from the visual language of the main building. the gravel path seperating the gardens becomes a secondary road.